Patio Design Ideas for 2023

 Turn Your Backyard Into Your Personal Oasis with These Decorating Ideas

-“This year’s outdoor living trends are all about making your backyard, porch, or even balcony a regular part of everyday life.
+“This year’s outdoor living trends are about making your backyard, porch, or even balcony a regular part of everyday life.
 Building on last year’s momentum, homeowners can expect to bring indoor conveniences outdoors with smart technology, multipurpose add-ons, and structures that allow us to be outside longer and more often throughout the year.
-Whether it’s a spot to grow herbs for homemade meals, a private patio with plenty of shade, or a place to do the cooking, outdoor living is synonymous with time spent at home.” – BHG
+Whether it’s a spot to grow herbs for homemade meals, a private patio with plenty of shade, or a place to do the cooking, outdoor living is synonymous with time spent at home.” – BHG.

 Small Backyard?
 It Can Still Be Gorgeous

-Trick the eye into making it look larger
+Trick the eye into making it look larger.

 To make your yard look bigger than it is, follow the same decorating principles you would indoors.
 Draw the eye upward with vertical features like arbors and trellises.
-Vertical gardening lets you create the illusion of more space and save on actual square footage when adding greenery or growing your own food.
+Vertical gardening lets you create the illusion of more space and save on actual square footage when adding greenery or growing your food.

+Balance vertical features with low or see-through fencing along one edge to prevent feeling hemmed in.
 Anything reflective will always create a sense of more spaciousness.
 Use strategically placed small water features to accomplish this.
 Likewise, light colors will also make the area look more sizeable.

 Use zoning to delineate different uses in the yard.
 For example, make one space clearly for dining, another for napping in the shade, and a third for enjoying the fire pit.
-Arrange large elements with plenty of space in between, and use curved pathways for traffic to give a sense of further roominess.
+Arrange large elements with plenty of room in between, and use curved pathways for traffic to give a sense of further roominess.

 A Perfect Example of a Small DIY Backyard